trojas/pet-clinic-service/readme.md

 # REST version of Spring PetClinic Sample Application

-This project is a fork of [spring-petclinic/spring-petclinic-rest](https://github.com/spring-petclinic/spring-petclinic-rest).
+This project is based on [spring-petclinic/spring-petclinic-rest](https://github.com/spring-petclinic/spring-petclinic-rest).
 I am using this project as a way to familiarize myself with Spring Boot.
 It is not meant for general consumption.

 For specific set up details, please see the [spring-petclinic/spring-petclinic-rest](https://github.com/spring-petclinic/spring-petclinic-rest)